 The leaders of local fire departments and state fire agencies, fire chiefs manage firefighters, fire investigators, and emergency responders.
-They may also develop programs for a state's fire academy, advocate for increased funding for their departments, or serve as a senior member of their community's emergency response team.
+They may also develop programs for a state's fire academy, advocate for increased funding for their departments, and serve as a senior member of their community's emergency response team.

 Doctoral Degree in Homeland Security

-- Postsecondary Teacher
+- Postsecondary Teacher (Criminal Justice and Law Enforcement)

 - Top Executive